Miseducation How Climate Change Is Taught in America

-Katie Worth is an Emmy Award-winning investigative journalist and was the inaugural FRONTLINE-Columbia Tow Journalism Fellow.
-She was the recipient of an O’Brien Fellowship in Public Service Journalism at Marquette University.
+Katie Worth is an Emmy and Edward R. Murrow Award–winning investigative journalist.
+From 2015 to 2021, she worked for the PBS series FRONTLINE on enterprise investigations and multimedia stories about science and politics.
 Her work has appeared in Scientific American, National Geographic, Slate, The Wall Street Journal, and was included in The Best American Science and Nature Writing 2016. @katieworth